Code-Institute-Submissions/nature-blog/README.md

   - [Stack Overflow](https://stackoverflow.com/) was used for syntax and coding queries

 **Media**
-  - All images were taken from [Pexels](https://www.pexels.com/).
-Credit to the individual artists: Brett Sayles
+  - All images not my own were taken from [Pexels](https://www.pexels.com/).
+Credit to the individual artists: Graeme Travers for Damselfly and Mark A Jenkins for Blue Tit
   - [Amiresponsive](https://ui.dev/amiresponsive) for the responsivity mockup on the README.

   - the favicon was downloaded from [Flaticon](https://flaticon.com) with credit to the creator iconixar.